-Make extra cranberry sauce for a fun, festive cocktail.
-Just put a dollop of sauce in a champagne flute and top with bubbly for delicious, refreshing Bellinis.
-For an amazing cranberry sauce recipe that would be perfect for this drink, check out my Easy Cranberry Sauce with Orange + Ginger.
+Try this easy recipe for a fun, festive, and easy Thanksgiving cocktail.
+Just put a dollop of cranberry sauce in a champagne flute and top with bubbly for delicious, refreshing Bellinis.

 I think homemade whipped cream is super easy to make and so much better than store bought Reddi-Wip or Cool Whip.
-Check out the tutorial at the link below to learn how to make perfect whipped cream every time!
+Learn how to make perfect whipped cream every time!

 PRO TIP: For extra fluffy whipped cream, chill your bowl and beaters in the fridge for 10-15 minutes before whipping.